iGEMClub Sponsors:Mrs. Janet StandevenMrs. Shelby CochranMrs. Brittney CantrellClub Overview:

 Are determined by the project needs and the members on the team.Club Activities or Events:

-Students were chosen for the team the previous semester, so during the Fall they are working on finalizing the research project.
-The culmination of the iGEM year is the Annual Jamboree held in Boston, MA where collegiate and high school teams gather to showcase their work.
-The new team is chosen for the following Fall at the end of the first semester.
+Students were chosen for the team the previous year, so during the Fall they are working on finalizing the research project.
+The culmination of the iGEM year is the Annual Jamboree held in Boston, MA Nov 9-13, 2017.
+Collegiate and high school teams gather to showcase their work.

-During the Spring semester the teams receive their set of genes from the iGEM foundation to begin their experiments to create and characterize their “parts” and “machine”.
+After the Jamoboree applications are available in December 2017.
+The process for choosing iGEM members includes, applications, interviews, and teacher recommendations.
+The new team begins their work during the Spring semester.
+Our team receives the set of genes from the iGEM foundation to begin experiments to create and characterize their “parts” and “machine”.
 Along with the lab portion of the competition, team members write and design a webpage documenting the process as well as conduct outreach to the community about synthetic biology.

 *Important- It is NOT mandatory to be able to attend the Jamboree in order to participate in iGEM.